isomerpages/nlb-biblioasia/_holding-area/Choo Seng Quee, A Giant of Singapore Football.md

 Despite his successes in Indonesia and Malaya, Choo’s heart lay with Singapore and when asked to guide the Singapore Lions in the Malaya Cup in 1964 and 1965, Choo obliged without hesitation.[^16]

-On 8 June 1964, Choo was given permission by the FAM to be released to coach Singapore in the Malaya Cup.[^17] He would eventually guide the Lions to back-to-back successes in the competition, the second just days before his country of birth exited the Federation of Malaysia and announce its independence.&nbsp;
+On 8 June 1964, Choo was given permission by the FAM to be released to coach Singapore in the Malaya Cup.[^17] He would eventually guide the Lions to back-to-back successes in the competition, the second just days before his country of birth exited the Federation of Malaysia and announce its independence.

-After leaving the FAM on 30 January 1965
-following his failure to return from his months-long leave,[^18] Choo opened a sport shop on Owen Road.
-He later became a caretaker coach with the national team for the Merdeka Cup in 1971 and guided several local teams, notably Burnley United, Marble and Tampines Rovers, in the local First Division league where several of his proteges came under him at club level.&nbsp;
+After leaving the FAM on 30 January 1965 following his failure to return from his months-long leave,[^18] Choo opened a sport shop on Owen Road.
+He later became a caretaker coach with the national team for the Merdeka Cup in 1971 and guided several local teams, notably Burnley United, Marble and Tampines Rovers, in the local First Division league where several of his proteges came under him at club level.

 Choo returned to guide Singapore for the final time in the pre-World Cup qualifiers and the Malaysia Cup in 1977, and coached neighbouring Johor a few years later in 1980.
 He guided the Johor team to a respectable mid-table finish, ending up seventh in the Malaysia Cup league phase, before retiring in early January 1981.[^19]